 Now keep in mind that some time later, the Internet was introduced.
 People that worked in this same corporate buildings, doing 9 to 5 jobs, have now had more technology available and more ways of doing work.

 More people started to own personal computers and even more were connecting their homes to the world wide web.
 So, there are actually two events that would prove to be the foundation of what we today call remote work.
 Internet and personal computer.
-If you think about it, it makes perfect sense.
+And it's no wonder that these two are commonly associated with telecommuting.
 All you need for remote working is an Internet connection and some kind of laptop or a PC.

 Even then, in the 90s and 00s, people wanted to make money on unconventional ways.
 Back then, the Internet was a big unknown to everyone and it’s possibilities weren’t exactly understood.
 People started doing small jobs with the help of which they would get some pocket money.
 Think of selling stuff, writing, designing and so on.
 Small jobs turned to bigger, more profitable ones, the Internet was growing and one step after another, the colony of individuals that work in a such way was bigger than ever.